FILM 50:50 presents Calais Children: A Case To Answer

 Continuing our season of films promoting women film makers.
 We’ll be screening ‘Calais children: a case to answer’ (2018).

 Really pleased to welcome Sue Clayton the award winning filmmaker who shares her experience of challenging the UK Government on it’s human rights record.
 A powerful example of film making for political and legal change.
 Director Sue Clayton will hold a question-and-answer session after the screening of her award-winning film on the children of the Calais Jungle.
+She will be joined by student activist Izzie Budler who was inspired to act after seeing Sue’s film.
 We look forward to hearing how the film was made and the stories of the children she met as well as the subsequent court hearing.

 Film 50:50 is endorsed by a growing number of partners, including Leeds City Council, Women’s Lives Leeds, Leeds University and A Listening Space.